Tyji Armstrong

-Tyji Donrapheal Armstrong (born October 3, 1970) is a former professional American football tight end in the National Football League for the Tampa Bay Buccaneers, Dallas Cowboys, and St. Louis Rams.
+Tyji Donrapheal Armstrong (born October 3, 1970) is an American former professional football player who was a tight end in the National Football League (NFL) for the Tampa Bay Buccaneers, Dallas Cowboys, and St. Louis Rams.
 He also was a member of the Chicago Enforcers in the XFL league.
 He played college football at the University of Mississippi.

-Early years
+Early life

 Armstrong attended Robichaud High School, before moving on to Iowa Central Junior College.

 After his sophomore season he transferred to the University of Mississippi, where he was a two-year starter as a blocking tight end.
 As a junior, he was a backup behind Camp Roberts, making 5 receptions for 84 yards (16.8-yard average).
 As a senior, he registered 16 receptions (fifth on the team) for 304 yards (19-yard avg.) and one touchdown.
 He finished his college career with 21 receptions for 388 yards (18.5-yard avg.) and one touchdown.

 Professional career

 Tampa Bay Buccaneers

-Armstrong was selected by the Tampa Bay Buccaneers in the third round (79th overall) of the 1992 NFL Draft.
+Armstrong was selected by the Tampa Bay Buccaneers in the third round (79th overall) of the 1992 NFL draft.
 As a rookie, he started 7 games and although he was mostly used as a blocking tight end, he was a part of one of the longest passing plays in franchise history, an 81-yard touchdown reception against the Los Angeles Rams on December 6.
 In 1992 and 1993 he was a backup to Ron Hall, and from 1994 to 1995 to Jackie Harris.
 He was waived on August 25, 1996.

 Dallas Cowboys (first stint)

 On August 27, 1996, the Dallas Cowboys signed him for blocking purposes after tight end Kendell Watkins was lost for the season.
 He appeared in 16 games with 7 starts, registering 2 receptions for 10 yards.
-He announced his retirement after the Cowboys didn't re-sign him and selected David LaFleur in the first round of the 1997 NFL Draft.
+He announced his retirement after the Cowboys didn't re-sign him and selected David LaFleur in the first round of the 1997 NFL draft.